delphian/drupal-convert-file/README.txt

 Please do not contribute any handlers that use a function callback.
 Rules is the recommended method of doing conversions.
-Copy and modify the cf_compress handler as a template for a new handler.
+Copy and modify the cf_convertfile handler as a template for a new handler.